Unobtainiumrock/generalized-liner-models-learning-app/GLM_NOTES.md

 ### The Hidden Identity: Weight Matrices Across Distributions

-There's some other interesting things we should bring attention to.
+There're some other interesting things we should bring attention to.
 When we work with GLMs at the matrix-level, we can see how the link functions crop up in the diagonal weight matrix.

 There's actually an implicit identity matrix $\mathbf{I}_n$ between $\mathbf{X}^T$ and $\mathbf{X}$ for other distributions under the GLM framework we have.
 Let's make this explicit.